Waziup/waziup.io-old/content/documentation/wazidev/_index.md

 Overview
 ========

-WaziDev is a powerful development board for creating IoT application.
+WaziDev is a Sensing and Actuation platform for your applications!
+It can send your data up to 7 Km using the LoRa technology.
-It is based on Arduino and LoRa radio network.
+It is easily programmable and customizable, using Arduino technology.
-This document guides through the preparation of programming environment for WaziDev.
-It will also show step by step:

--   how to connect your sensors,
--   how to write the code,
--   how to compile and upload the code,
--   how to see and use your sensors in the cloud.

-This documentation is available in [PDF format](/docs/WaziDev_User_Manual-V1.0.pdf).
+It is an ideal solution for start-ups and entrepreneurs who want to rapid prototype a IoT applications.
+Its features include:

+- Arduino Pro Mini compatible CPU
+- RFM95W LoRa module
+- Fully compatible with the Arduino development environment
+- Embedded Lipo battery charger for solar panels and low power options
+- Two pins with high current support (500mA)

+The following documentation will guide you to use your WaziDev.